By Frances Traynor

 Key to an increase in the pace of the conveyancing transaction is to instruct a property lawyer as early as possible.
 When choosing a property lawyer, you should consider these questions:

 Homeward Legal offers this and more.
-To discuss your needs and to obtain your fixed-fee, ‘No Move, No Fee’-guaranteed quote, contact our team on 0800 038 6699.Q.
+To discuss your needs and to obtain your fixed-fee, ‘No Completion, No Fee’-guaranteed quote, contact our team on 0800 038 6699.Q.